Wang-Qi-group/lab/docs/members/README.md

   ---

- Xuanwei Hu is an undergraduate student from Computer Science and Engineering Department of Southern University of Science and Technology (SUSTech).
+ Xuanwei Hu received the B.Eng. degree in Computer Science and Technology from Southern University of Science and Technology in 2022.

  Currently he is working on building applications using trusted execution environments.